rydmike/flex_seed_scheme/README.md

 Use this package like `ColorScheme.fromSeed` with the following additional capabilities:

-* Use separate seed key colors to generate seed-based tonal palettes for primary and optionally secondary, tertiary as well as error, neutral and neutral variant colors in `ColorScheme`.
+* Use separate key seed colors to generate seed-based tonal palettes for primary and optionally secondary, tertiary as well as error, neutral and neutral variant colors used by the `ColorScheme`.
 * Change the chroma limits and values used in the Material-3 default strategy for tonal palette generation in the new Google HCT (Hue-Chroma-Tone) color space.
-* Use new Material-3 design `ColorScheme` variants like `fidelity` and `monochrome` that arrived in Flutter SDK v3.22.2.
-With FSS you can use them already with Flutter 3.22.0.
+* Use new Material-3 design `ColorScheme` variants like `fidelity`, `content` and `monochrome` that arrived in Flutter SDK v3.22.2, with the twist that you can use multiple seed colors also with them and adjust the contrast level.
-* Change which tones in the generated core tonal palettes are used by which `ColorScheme` color.
-* Use `FlexPaletteType.extended`, that gives access to all the new tones that are used in revised Material-3 design for surfaces and fixed main color.
-The new tones are used and supported by the standard `ColorScheme` in Flutter 3.22 and later.
-It is recommended to use `FlexPaletteType.extended` if creating new custom `FlexTones`.
-In the package version 2.0.0 and later, `FlexPaletteType.extended` is the default palette type.
-The older palette type `FlexPaletteType.common` is available for backwards compatibility, but should be avoided in Flutter 3.22 and later.

 > [!NOTE]
 > FlexSeedScheme still produces color values for the in Flutter 3.22 deprecated `ColorScheme` colors `background`, `onBackground` and `surfaceVariant`.
 It does so because despite the colors being deprecated, they are still used in `ThemeData` creation and in a few widgets by the Flutter SDK in both stable 3.22 and also in master 3.23.
 The colors are not used in the official Material-3 design, but are still used in the Flutter SDK.
 Since FSS references these deprecated colors, that it has to do to produce a correct and functional `ColorScheme`, it loses 10 score points in **pub.dev** pana analyzer.
 However, without doing this the `ColorScheme` produced by FSS would not be fully functional and correct for the Flutter SDK.
 So it is better to lose 10 points than to not work correctly.
 Whenever Flutter fully stops using these deprecated colors, FSS will be updated to reflect this and no longer reference them.